moemoechu/tabby-highlight/README.md

 **Use carefully with RegExp, complex RegExp will cause performance issue and may make the terminal output in chaos.**

 **Be careful when importing external setting files.
 This plugin does not do vulnerability scanning.**

+### Replace

+The replace rule only affect content displayed, does not change the real content.

 ## Screenshot